LuisGuerraa/BscInformaticsWork/Projects Manager/README.md

 ### Technologies used :

 For the server-side we use [Kotlin](https://kotlinlang.org/) language implemented through [Spring](https://spring.io/) framework, particularly [SpringMVC](https://spring.io/guides/gs/serving-web-content/).
-On the client-side we choose to build the user interface with JavaScript through a library called [React](https://reactjs.org/).
+On the client-side we chose to build the user interface with JavaScript through a library called [React](https://reactjs.org/).

 ### Database Entity Diagram